traumverloren/haute-codeture/haute-codeture.md

 ^only been working with hardware for the past year.

-^And I didn't get into hardware cuz I had a project in mind to automate some part of my life or even cuz I saw something cool someone made on twitter.
+^And I didn't get into hardware cuz I had a project in mind to automate some part of my life.

 ---